iarmaanx/For-Contributors/Documentation/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you experience or witness behavior that violates this Code of Conduct, please report it by contacting [maintainer's email address].
+If you experience or witness behavior that violates this Code of Conduct, please report it by contacting thearmaandeep@gmail.com .
 All reports will be kept confidential.

 ## Enforcement